Our Student Services staff embodies the college’s mission: to make a positive difference in people’s lives every day.

 Attendance Records for Students Receiving VA Benefits

 It is important to the student, the college, and the Veterans Administration that eligible persons closely adhere to attendance policies contained in official college publications.
 If the student exceeds the number of allowed absences, notification will be made by the instructor or instructors on the enrollment system (EASY), and proper notice will be given to the Veterans Administration that the student is carrying a reduced load.
 However, the student has an equal responsibility to make the certifying official aware of changes in courses or course load immediately after or prior to the change.
-The last day of pursuit will be determined by any of the following methods: (a) attendance records; (b) last activity date reflected in the instructor's record; (c) date a withdrawal is approved for special circumstances by the Dean of Instruction; (d) last examination completed; (e) a student's reasonable statement of last date of attendance.
+The last day of pursuit will be determined by any of the following methods: (a) attendance records; (b) last activity date reflected in the instructor’s record; (c) last papers submitted; (d) last examination completed; (e) a student’s reasonable statement of last date of attendance.

 Reports to the Veterans Administration

 Any change in the status from the last certification will be reported promptly to the Veterans Administration.
-Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within the month of occurrence.
-The student is to immediately report any schedule changes to the VA Certifying Official.
+Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within the month of occurrence or immediately thereafter.

 The Intercollegiate Athletic Program at Mississippi Gulf Coast Community College is consistent with the college mission by contributing to the educational development of individual athletes.
 Through training and competition, students gain discipline and opportunities for social, moral, and personal development.